rocky-bgta/selisegroup-assignment/README.md

 - MySQL DB
 - Maven
 - Assume 8080 not accopied by some other application
+- Set MySQL DB username and password to application.yml file
 ## Maven Commands used in the course

 |     Maven Command       |     Description          |